xXleowXx/gitlab-charts/doc/charts/gitlab/gitlab-pages/index.md

 1. Create a DNS entry in your DNS provider with the name `*.pages.<yourdomaindomain>` pointing to your LoadBalancer.

+WARNING:
+**Creating a GitLab pages project would require a domain of the form `name.example.io` or `name.pages.example.io`.
+This setup forces admins to setup wildcard DNS records and SSL/TLS certificates (i.e.: `*.pages.example.io`).**
+Refer to [epic 13404](https://gitlab.com/groups/gitlab-org/-/epics/13404) for more details.

 ### Configuring KEDA

 This `keda` section enables the installation of [KEDA](https://keda.sh/) `ScaledObjects` instead of regular `HorizontalPodAutoscalers`.